honeycombio/beeline-nodejs/docs/API.md

 beeline.addContext(contextMap);
 ```

 Adds all key/value pairs in `contextMap` as toplevel fields on the current span.
 Should only be used when writing your own instrumentation.
 Context added with this method is _only_ attached to the current span.
-We recommend using `customContext.add()` for application-specific context, as `customContext.add()`-added context will be attached to all spans sent after it was added.
+We recommend using `addTraceContext()` for application-specific context, as `addTraceContext()`-added context will be attached to all spans sent after it was added.

 In the next major version, this method will be changed to prepend `app.` to keys, much like `addTraceContext` above.